How to Manage Diabetes During Ramadan?

 Fruits & Vegetables

-Since fasting can be for long periods, it is essential to intake foods that are rich in vitamins, minerals, and carbohydrates.
-Fruits and vegetables are a great source of fibre and provide a feeling of fullness and avoid constipation.
+Since fasting can last for long periods, it is essential to eat foods that are rich in vitamins, minerals, and carbohydrates.
+Fruits and vegetables are a great source of fibre, which provides a feeling of fullness and avoids constipation.

 For Iftaar (Dinner)

-Iftaar or the meal that you have after fasting needs to be fulfilling, but not too heavy.
+Iftaar, or the meal you have after fasting, needs to be fulfilling but not too heavy.
 Therefore, the meal must contain foods that source carbohydrates, vitamins, minerals, fibre, and more.
-You can go for food options provided for Suhoor.
+You can choose the food options provided for Suhoor.

-To keep the meal healthy, it is advisable to cook them in methods that limit the usage of oils, such as grilling, or baking.
+To keep the meal healthy, it is advisable to cook it using methods that limit the usage of oils, such as grilling or baking.
 Also, it is best to choose oils that are high in unsaturated fats.
 Do not eat high-sugar items or desserts right after the fasting ends.

-Now that you know the nutrition that needs to be maintained in diabetes during Ramadan, here are a few Ramadan fasting tips to help you manage your blood sugar levels:
+Now that you know the nutrition that needs to be maintained for diabetes during Ramadan, here are a few Ramadan fasting tips to help you manage diabetes in Ramadan:

 It is essential for people with diabetes to regularly check their sugar levels to avoid complications.
 Make sure you are looking out for signs of hypoglycemia, hyperglycemia, or even dehydration.
 If you experience dizziness, blurred vision, or irregular heartbeat, break your fast immediately.

-Have at least 8-10 glasses of water during Suhoor and Iftaar.
-If you stay in warm places, try to minimise outside activities, and stay indoors.
+During Suhoor and Iftaar, drink at least 8-10 glasses of water.
+If you stay in warm places, try to minimise outdoor activities and stay indoors.

 How useful was this post?